 - Another survey, this one conducted by mobile marketing platform Tune, shows that 47% of all American iPhone users discovered the latest app they downloaded by browsing the App Store.

-This underscores how important it is for you to be on top of your ASO.
+This underscores how important it is for you to be on top of your app store optimization.
 You want your app to be at the top of the list, or at least on the first search results page for those users browsing in the store.

-To know how to successfully optimize in the store, you have to know what signs and signals Apple is looking for.
+To know how to successfully optimize in the app stores, you have to know what signs and signals Apple is looking for.
 Once you know what Apple uses to rank your app’s search visibility, you have to optimize for these specific factors.

-You could use a service like Aptelligent to discover operational and usage trends, uncovers issues with your app and analyzes behaviors.
+You could use app store optimization services like Aptelligent to discover operational and usage trends, uncover issues with your app and analyze behaviors.

-Ideally, your keyword of choice should be within both the title and the description of your app.
-Obviously, the app title will draw the attention of your users so the keyword has to be there, but it’s equally important for the keyword to also be included in the description, as the description is what ultimately convinces users to download your app — particularly if it’s written persuasively!
+Ideally, your app store keywords of choice should be within both the title and the description of your app.
+Make sure to conduct your research for both Apple and Android app store optimization to ensure you’re using the right keywords for each device type.
+Obviously, the app title will draw the attention of your users so the keyword has to be there, but it’s equally important for the app store keyword to also be included in the description, as the description is what ultimately convinces users to download your app — particularly if it’s written persuasively!
 Check this great webinar out to learn more about app store keywords.

 Besides the target keywords in your app’s title and description (which are both under your control), there are also ratings and reviews to consider.

-You can’t control ratings and reviews much as you can control identifying and using the right keywords for ASO, but you can still influence your app’s ratings and reviews.
-These are two very important factors, even if Apple doesn’t place as much emphasis on them as the all-important choice of keywords.
+You can’t control ratings and reviews much as you can control identifying and using the right app store keywords for ASO, but you can still influence your app’s ratings and reviews.
+These are two very important factors, even if Apple doesn’t place as much emphasis on them as the all-important choice of app store keywords.

 Number of Downloads

-Now that you have a more solid grasp of everything involved in ASO, we can dive deeper into specific app store optimization tips you can unleash to make your app very discoverable.
+Now that you have a more solid grasp of everything involved in ASO, we can dive deeper into specific app store optimization tips you can unleash to make your app rankings soar and make it very discoverable.

 STEP 2.
-GET INTO THE MIND OF YOUR TARGET AUDIENCE AND CUSTOMERS
+THE BEST APP OPTIMIZATION GETS INTO THE MIND OF YOUR TARGET AUDIENCE AND CUSTOMERS

-The foundation of any successful ASO strategy is knowing your target audience and customers.
+The foundation of any successful app store optimization strategy is knowing your target audience and customers.

 - For whom have you designed your app?